-During the fiscal year ended December 31, 2020, the Compensation Committee met three times, including telephonic meetings.
+During the fiscal year ended December 31, 2021, the Compensation Committee met one time.

 Nominating and Corporate Governance Committee

 The Nominating and Corporate Governance Committee is comprised of Ms. Hardy and Messrs.
 Allen, Cherry and Snow, with Mr. Allen serving as chairperson.
 The Board has determined that each of the directors serving on the Nominating and Corporate Governance Committee is "independent" within the meaning of the applicable rules of the SEC and the NYSE listing standards.
 We adopted a Nominating and Corporate Governance Committee charter, which details the principal functions of the Nominating and Corporate Governance Committee, including: